Is PSVR 2 wireless? Here's what you need to know

 There’s no reason to wait for a wireless PSVR 2 model if you’re already excited about playing all the new PSVR 2 games.
 The cable isn’t distracting enough to take you out of the experience, and without a PS5 providing the power, the games you could play would be dramatically different and reduced in scope and scale.

-It’s also one of the reasons why the PSVR 2 price is only $549, and not over a thousand dollars like Meta’s Quest Pro and Apple’s long-rumored mixed reality headset.
-Can you imagine how much a self-contained VR headset with the power of PS5 would cost?
-It probably isn’t even feasibly possible at this time.
+The wire is also one of the reasons why the PSVR 2 price is only $549, and not over a thousand dollars like Meta’s Quest Pro and the Apple Vision Pro price.
+Can you imagine how much a self-contained VR headset with the power of a PS5 would cost?
+It probably isn’t even feasibly possible at this time, especially when you consider how big the PlayStation 5 is.
+Even the PS5 Slim isn’t a radical departure from the console’s original, bulky design.